 This winter seems to have been very long!
 The wet, grey days are beginning to take their toll, although any time the sun does manage to make an appearance is a wonderful moment to behold!
 March is the beginning of spring; the crocuses and daffodils have bravely popped their colourful heads up, but I definitely don’t feel it’s time to move from comforting soups and stews to lighter, more spring-like meals.
-Continue reading “Vegetable and butter bean soup or stew”
+Continue reading “Vegetable and butter stew”

 Autumn is definitely here.
 Crisp mornings with air that tingles the end of your nose, leaves turning an array of colours before they drop to the ground in a pile ready to be jump in.
 Or, more sadly, stormy grey days with enough rain to send you into the back of the cupboard to hunt out the wellies.
 But whatever the weather, autumn is also time for thick, soul-soothing soup.
 Continue reading “Sweet potato and bean soup”

 I’m always amazed by people who manage to be ready for Christmas way before the actual big day arrives.
 I used to be, but then when I was pregnant with my son he decided to arrive one week before Christmas, 4 weeks early and it’s all been chaotic ever since!